About EV Chargers

 400 Volts or more

 A Level 3 EV charger is the fastest type of EV charger.
 They're also called fast chargers, DCFC chargers or DC fast chargers.
 These units typically use 400V or more and add 150 miles to a battery in an hour.
-They're not very common in residential applications at this point.
+These would not be installed for residential charging at home.

 Do I need a special charger to match my specific car?